Are Centauros exotic signals of the QGP?: Search for Centauros in accelerator experiments

 \end{large}

 Some present CERN SPS experiments searched for Centauro--like phenomena in heavy ion collisions at energy 158 A GeV.
 Among them:

 {\bf WA98}

 The WA98 \cite{WA98} experiment emphasizes on high precision, simultaneous measurement of both hadrons and photons.
 The experimental setup consists of large acceptance hadron and photon spectrometers, detectors for charged particle and photon multiplicity measurements, and calorimeters for transverse and forward energy measurements.
 Among these detectors there are two which are well suited for the DCC search.
 One can measure charged particle multiplicities with a Silicon Pad Multiplicity Detector ($2.35 \lt \eta \lt 3.75)$ and photons with a Photon Multiplicity Detector covering $3.0 \lt \eta \lt 4.2$.
 WA98 uses various methods of DCC analysis, such as: \begin{itemize} \item Global event characteristics, i.e. the total number of photons and charged particles over the entire phase space covered by the photon and charged particle detectors; \item Methods for DCC domains, when the available phase space is divided into several $\eta - \phi$ bins.
-Among them the wavelet analysis (multiresolution scanning the entire phase space, no averaging over events or $\eta-\phi$ space), various moments and their combinations, i.e. ``robust observables'' were calculated from the distribution of photons and charged particles in each bin. \end {itemize} To date they have observed no events with a large charge to neutral fluctuation from among 200K events, and reported no significant DCC signal.
-The preliminary analysis of the Pb+Pb data showed zero DCC candidates.
+Among them the wavelet analysis (multiresolution scanning the entire phase space, no averaging over events or $\eta-\phi$ space), various moments and their combinations, i.e. ``robust observables'' were calculated from the distribution of photons and charged particles in each bin \cite{WA98}. \end{itemize} The measured results were compared to those from simulations and to those from various types of mixed events to isolate the source of non-statistical fluctuations \cite{WA98_new}.
+The comparison indicates the presence of non-statistical fluctuations in both charged particle and photon multiplicities in limited azimuthal regions, however, no correlated charged-neutral fluctuations are observed \cite{WA98_new}.
+To date they have observed no events with a large charge to neutral fluctuation from among 200K events, and reported no significant DCC signal in Pb+Pb collisions.
+Within the context of simple DCC model, upper limits on the presence of localized non-statistical DCC-like fluctuations of the order $\sim 10^{-2}-10^{-3}$ were extracted.